bakanano/signup-form/README.md

 # signup-form
-Sign-up form for an imaginary service
+Sign-up form for an mockup service